enketo/blog/_posts/2015-06-15-performance-boost.md

 1. measure the impact of part of this 4-month performance-boosting project, and
 2. continuously monitor the performance in the future

-The second objective allows us to see which features, fixes, and changes result in an increase or decrease in performance.
+The second objective allows us to see which future features, fixes, and changes will result in an increase or decrease in performance.
 Any spike in the automatically-updated graphs can be easily linked to specific changes in the code.
 This will prove to be an invaluable tool to have at our disposal.

 ### Loading Performance